10 min read

 Hip circles, arm circles, and lunges are an easy way to get a full-body stretch at the beginning of the day, especially before other exercises.

 Yoga is another great flexibility exercise.
 Don’t be intimidated by depictions of people turning themselves into pretzels.
-There are many beginner routines that still provide excellent benefits.
+There are many beginner routines that still provide excellent benefits while helping you progress.

 Safety Considerations